Arthur V. Watkins: The Watkins Committee

 Before McCarthy, there had only been five cases of censure in the history of the Senate, but his conduct had become so outrageous that it was felt something must be done.
 Vice President Richard Nixon, appointed a bi-partisan committee, headed by Watkins to review and determine whether censure was warranted.
 On August 5, 1954, the names of the committee members were released: Arthur Watkins (Republican of Utah), Frank Carlson (Republican of Kansas), Francis Case (Republican of South Dakota), Edwin C. Johnson (Democrat of Colorado), John Stennis (Democrat of Mississippi), and Sam Ervin (Democrat of North Carolina).
-The senators were hand-picked by Nixon because they were men who played by the rule, who had the respect of other senators, were neither liberal nor media hounds, and were not presidential contenders.
-They began meeting on August 31, 1954 for what would amount to 2 months of hearings.
+The senators were hand-picked by William Knowland, the majority leader, and Lyndon B. Johnson, the minority leader because they were men who played by the rule, who had the respect of other senators, were neither liberal nor media hounds, and were not presidential contenders.
+They began meeting on August 31, 1954, for what would amount to 2 months of hearings.

 The Watkins Committee divided the 46 counts into five categories: contempt of the Senate or a senatorial committee; encouragement of federal employees to break the law; receipt of classified documents from executive files; abuse of Senate colleagues; and abuse of military personnel.
 Watkins barred television cameras and media from the hearings, and insisted that McCarthy conform to Senate protocol.
 When McCarthy appeared before the committee and began badgering the committee members, Watkins expelled him from the procedures.
 Most of the charges were rejected either because they either fell into actions that had long been tolerated, or they were judged to have the potential to limit Senatorial investigations in the future.
 The two charges they finally decided to bring related to his failure to attend the Subcommittee on Rules and Administration, which had called him to testify in 1951 and 1952, and his abuse of then-Brigadier General Ralph W. Zwicker in the Army hearings of 1954.
 The Zwicker count was eventually dropped and one regarding his statements about the Watkins committee itself was added.
 One final attempt was made before the charges were brought to the full Senate to obtain an apology from McCarthy, but he refused.